Black Panther Party: Split

-Significant disagreements among the Party's leaders over how to confront ideological differences led to a split within the party.
+Significant disagreements among the party's leaders over how to confront ideological differences led to a split within the party.
 Certain members felt that the Black Panthers should participate in local government and social services, while others encouraged constant conflict with the police.
-For some of the Party's supporters, the separations among political action, criminal activity, social services, access to power, and grass-roots identity became confusing and contradictory as the Panthers' political momentum was bogged down in the criminal justice system.
+For some of the party's supporters, the separations among political action, criminal activity, social services, access to power, and grass-roots identity became confusing and contradictory as the Panthers' political momentum was bogged down in the criminal justice system.
 These (and other) disagreements led to a split.
 In January 1971, Newton expelled Geronimo Pratt who, since 1970, had been in jail facing a pending murder charge.
-Newton also expelled two of the New York 21 and his own secretary, Connie Matthews, who flee the country.
+Newton also expelled two of the New York 21 and his own secretary, Connie Matthews, who fled the country.

 Some Panther leaders, such as Huey P. Newton and David Hilliard, favored a focus on community service coupled with self-defense; others, such as Eldridge Cleaver, embraced a more confrontational strategy.
-In February 1971, Eldridge Cleaver deepened the schism in the party when he publicly criticized the Party for adopting a "reformist" rather than "revolutionary" agenda and called for Hilliard's removal.
-Cleaver was expelled from the Central Committee but went on to lead a splinter group, the Black Liberation Army, which had previously existed as an underground paramilitary wing of the Party.
+In February 1971, Eldridge Cleaver deepened the schism in the party when he publicly criticized the party for adopting a "reformist" rather than "revolutionary" agenda and called for Hilliard's removal.
+Cleaver was expelled from the Central Committee but went on to lead a splinter group, the Black Liberation Army, which had previously existed as an underground paramilitary wing of the party.
 The split turned violent, as the Newton and Cleaver factions carried out retaliatory assassinations of each other's members, resulting in the deaths of four people.
 From mid-to-late 1971, hundreds of members throughout the country quit the Black Panther Party.

-In May 1971, Bobby Seale was acquitted of ordering the Rackley murder, and returns to Oakland.
+In May 1971, Bobby Seale was acquitted of ordering the Rackley murder, and returned to Oakland.

 Delegation to China

 In late September 1971, Huey P. Newton led a delegation to China and stayed for 10 days.
-At every airport in China, Huey was greeted by thousands of people waving copies of the Little Red Book and displaying signs that said "we support the Black Panther Party, down with US imperialism" or "we support the American people but the Nixon imperialist regime must be overthrown".
-During the trip, the Chinese arranged for him to meet and have dinner with a DPRK ambassador, a Tanzanian ambassador, and delegations from both North Vietnam and the Provisional Revolutionary Government of South Vietnam.
+At every airport in China, Huey was greeted by thousands of people waving copies of the Little Red Book and displaying signs that said, "We support the Black Panther Party, down with US imperialism" or, "We support the American people but the Nixon imperialist regime must be overthrown."
+During the trip, the Chinese delegate arranged for him to meet and have dinner with a DPRK ambassador, a Tanzanian ambassador, and delegations from both North Vietnam and the Provisional Revolutionary Government of South Vietnam.
 Huey was under the impression he was going to meet Mao Zedong, but instead had two meetings with the first Premier of the People's Republic of China Zhou Enlai.
 One of these meetings also included Mao Zedong's wife Jiang Qing.
-Huey described China as "a free and liberated territory with a socialist government".
+Huey described China as "a free and liberated territory with a socialist government."